Selection and Aggregation of Conformal Prediction Sets: Introduction

 \paragraph{Organization.} The remaining article is organized as follows.
 In Section~\ref{subsec:problem-formulation}, we formulate the problem along with the notation used throughout the article.
-In Section~\ref{sec:EFCP}, we provide our first algorithm called ``efficiency first conformal prediction'' (EFCP) that attains finite sample smallest width but only has approximate coverage validity.
-In Section~\ref{sec:VFCP}, we provide our second algorithm called ``validity first conformal prediction'' (VFCP) that has finite sample coverage validity and only attains approximately the smallest width.
-In Section~\ref{sec:EFCP} and~\ref{sec:VFCP}, we study coverage and width properties of both algorithms, and quantify how close do these methods come to attaining validity and efficiency (i.e., the smallest width).
-The algorithms presented in these sections are discussed in the setting of a general prediction problem, not just in regression setting.
-In Section~\ref{sec:comparison-EFCP-VFCP}, we compare EFCP and VFCP algorithms theoretically and provide some applications.
-In Section~\ref{sec:linear-prediction-fixed-width}, we focus on the smallest width prediction set in regression setting.
-In Section~\ref{sec:general-algorithm}, we take the training algorithms to be fixed linear functions of covariates and the prediction sets are fixed width in that they are of the form $\{(x, y):\,y\in[\theta^{\top}x - T, \theta^{\top}x + T]\}$ for a value $T$ independent of $x$.
-In Section~\ref{sec:algorithm}, we take the training algorithms to be ridge regressions with different penalty parameters and the prediction sets are again fixed width.
-In these sections, we present the assumptions and prove the corresponding oracle inequality.
-In Section~\ref{sec:simulations}, we present a few simulations to validate the theoretical results.
+In Section~\ref{sec:EFCP}, we provide our first algorithm called ``efficiency first conformal prediction'' (EFCP) that attains a finite sample smallest width but only has approximate coverage validity. {We also discuss the implications of selection on conditional coverage.} In Section~\ref{sec:VFCP}, we provide our second algorithm called ``validity first conformal prediction'' (VFCP) that has finite sample coverage validity and only attains approximately the smallest width.
+In Sections~\ref{sec:EFCP} and~\ref{sec:VFCP}, we study the coverage and width properties of both algorithms and quantify how close these methods come to attaining validity and efficiency (i.e., the smallest width).
+The algorithms presented in these sections are discussed in the setting of a general prediction problem, not just in the regression setting.
+In Section~\ref{sec:comparison-EFCP-VFCP}, we compare EFCP and VFCP algorithms theoretically and contrast their performance.
+In Section~\ref{sec:linear-prediction-fixed-width}, we focus on the smallest width prediction set in the regression setting.
+In Section~\ref{sec:general-algorithm}, we take the training algorithms to be fixed linear functions of covariates and the prediction sets are \textit{``fixed width"} in that they are of the form $\{(x, y):\,y\in[\theta^{\top}x - T, \theta^{\top}x + T]\}$ for a value $T$ independent of $x$. {In Section~\ref{subsec:aggregation-conditional-coverage}, we consider the application of the results in Section~\ref{sec:general-algorithm} to aggregation of non-parametric regression estimators and also study conditional coverage of the resulting prediction set.} In Section~\ref{sec:simulations}, we present a few simulations to validate the theoretical results.
 In Section~\ref{sec:conclusions}, we summarize the article and discuss some interesting future directions.
 The proof of all the results and some supporting lemmas are provided in the supplementary file.
-For convenience, the sections and equations of the supplementary file are prefixed with ``S.'' and ``E.'', respectively.
+For convenience, the sections and equations of the supplementary file are prefixed with ``S.'' and ``E.'', respectively. {R code to reproduce the experiments in this work is provided at \href{https://github.com/Elsa-Yang98/Selection_and_aggregation_of_conformal_prediction_sets}{https://github.com/Elsa-Yang98/Selection\_and\_aggregation\_of\_conformal\_prediction\_sets}.}